The closed state space of affine Landau-Ginzburg B-models: Curved algebras

 As in the case $W=0$, this is in a fact a differential, even though neither $d_M$ nor $d_N$ is.
 The two copies of $W$ that occur in the square of this expression have opposite signs and cancel.
 This means that the category of cdg-modules is a dg-category.

-When $A$ is commutative (or we are using bimodules), this definition can be seen as part of a larger structure.
+\begin{rem} When $A$ is commutative, this definition can be seen as part of a larger structure.
 Given a cdg-module $M$ over $(A, W_M)$, and another $N$ over $(A, W_N)$, we can form their tensor product $M\otimes_A N$, which is a cdg-module over $(A, W_M+W_N)$.
 This defines a monoidal product on the the category of cdg-$A$-modules where we allow all possible $W$s, and the $\Hom$ complex defined above is an internal Hom functor.
 This larger category is a curved dg-category with curvature $W_M$ at each object $M$.
-It is relevant to field theory with defects, and was used to great effect by Khovanov and Rozansky \cite{KhR}.
-Arguably even when considering the sub-category of cdg-modules over a fixed $W$ one should keep this (now central) curvature term, but we shall not do so in this paper.
+Arguably even when considering the sub-category of cdg-modules over a fixed $W$ one should keep this (now central) curvature term, but we shall not do so in this paper. \end{rem}

 In the ordinary case of a (non-curved) dg-algebra $A$, one often studies not the category of dg-modules but rather the derived category $D(A)$, which is its localization at quasi-equivalences.
 This is a triangulated category, and we wish to work instead with dg-categories.
 Now the category of dg-modules over $A$ is of course a dg-category, but it is not the correct dg-category to study since its homotopy category is not $D(A)$.
 We can correct it by taking only the subcategory of projective modules, this is a dg-category that does have $D(A)$ as its homotopy category.
-Or we can take some smaller dg-category such as the category of perfect (i.e. finitely-generated projective) complexes, which has a slightly different homotopy category that may be better-behaved.
+Or we can take some smaller dg-category such as the category of perfect (i.e. finitely-generated projective) dg-modules, which has a slightly different homotopy category that may be better-behaved.

 We will work with an analogue of the category of perfect complexes over a curved algebra.
 The derived category of modules over a curved algebra (in fact over a curved $A_\infty$-algebra) has been constructed in \cite{nicolas}, but by analogy with the non-curved case one should not expect it to agree with the homotopy category of our category, except maybe in special cases such as $A$ commutative and smooth.